 The treats aren’t magic, but every little bit helps when it comes to fireworks and our boys.
 I’ve also made these treats when potentially unsettling activities were happening nearby, like heavy construction on neighbouring properties.
 Do they make a difference?
 Much like us humans and a calming cup of tea, it’s hard to say of course.
 But everyone around here is a little happier when there are treats involved.

 Chamomile Gelatin Gummy Dog Treat Recipe

 Gelatin Gummy Dog Treats Infused with Chamomile

 This gummy treat recipe is an adaptation from our simple stock gelatin gummy dog treats, using the prepared gelatin mixture as the hot liquid for steeping the chamomile.
 I’ve also included some alternative steeping and prep methods below.
-The pictured chamomile gummies were made in moulds as individual shaped treats, but gummies can also be made as set-and-slice treats in a pan.
-Easy peasy.
+The pictured chamomile gummies were made in moulds as individual shaped treats.
+Making gummies in small shaped silicone moulds (affiliate link) is an easy way to make quick and cute gummies, but gummies can also be made as set-and-slice treats in a pan.
 The process is the same for either method, other than slicing of course.
 You can see an example in our simple stock gummy dog treat post.

 - 1 cup unsalted unseasoned stock (or alternative dog-friendly liquid)